-(1) Luxembourg insurance undertakings may only relinquish their authorisation to conduct business in any class of insurance with the Minister's consent.

-Without prejudice to the provisions of Title II, Subtitle V, chapters 2 and 3, and Subtitle VI, where an insurance undertaking renounces its authorisation to conduct business in one or more insurance classes, the CAA shall oversee the relevant liquidation procedures in the interest of the insured parties.

-(2) Luxembourg reinsurance undertakings may only renounce their authorisation with the Minister's consent.

-Without prejudice to the provisions of Title II, Subtitle VI, where a reinsurance undertaking renounces its approval, the CAA shall oversee the relevant liquidation procedures in the interest of the ceding insurance or reinsurance undertakings.

-- (3) The renunciation request must be sent to the CAA and specify the validity end date of the authorisation. - (4) The CAA shall notify the undertaking of the Minister's decision.
+- (1) Luxembourg insurance undertakings may only relinquish their authorisation to conduct business in any class of insurance with the "CAA's" consent. - Without prejudice to the provisions of Title II, Subtitle V, chapters 2 and 3, and Subtitle VI, where an insurance undertaking renounces its authorisation to conduct business in one or more insurance classes, the CAA shall oversee the relevant liquidation procedures in the interest of the insured parties. - (2) Luxembourg reinsurance undertakings may only renounce their authorisation with the "CAA's"86 consent. - Without prejudice to the provisions of Title II, Subtitle VI, where a reinsurance undertaking renounces its approval, the CAA shall oversee the relevant liquidation procedures in the interest of the ceding insurance or reinsurance undertakings. - (3) The renunciation request must be sent to the CAA and specify the validity end date of the authorisation. - (4) The CAA shall notify the undertaking "its" decision.